 Dinners Are Long: Be Prepared

-Dining in the main dining room each evening is a semi-formal process with several different courses and lots of wait times.
+Dining in the main dining room each evening is a semi-formal process with several courses and lots of wait times.
 We thought of avoiding it, but I’m not a fan of buffet alternatives and we also traveled with other family members.

 Shore Excursions with Kids Aren’t Always Possible